Toronto Lawyer Angela Chaisson Speaks to Global News Radio 640 About School Dress Code Policy Controversy

 The recent decision in R. v.
 Sullivan issued by the Ontario Court of Appeal has caused concern among feminist activists and other groups who deal with sexual assault law.
 The decision ruled that extreme intoxication akin to automatism can now act as a defence in criminal law.

-Toronto Lawyer Angela Chaisson Speaks to The Lawyer’s Daily about Sexual Assault Training for Judges
+Toronto Lawyer Angela Chaisson Speaks to The Lawyer’s Daily About Sexual Assault Training for Judges

 The Lawyer’s Daily speaks with Toronto lawyer Angela Chaisson about Bill C-5, An Act to amend the Judges Act and the Criminal Code to mandate sexual assault law training for Canadian judges.